acatxnamedvirtue/elephant_exercise/README.md

 ## Files

-* ./bin/www - node.js server that will host the site and provie the api to construct the nav
+* ./bin/www - node.js server that will host the site and provide     the api to construct the nav

 ## API